gzsombor/rufm/Readme.md

 ## Other stuff

 If you like it, let me know what you would like to have implemented next.
-I personally thought of a config setting, which allows you to remap keys.
-Well you can already do that.
-Border colors are here as well.
 Next there is coming syntax highlighting in the preview.
 Have fun!